glacials/splits-io/docs/api.md

 # splits i/o API
+These docs are for the v3 API. v2 is deprecated and will be removed soon.

 ## Pagination
 Routes that return array resources are paginated to 20 items per page.
 To get a specific page of results, add `?page=N`